cncf/tag-env-sustainability/governance/lead-proposal-process.md

 One of the TAG Leads will open an issue to initiate the nomination process.
 Anyone interested can add a comment to the issue to clearly show interest.
-The comment should adress the points specified below.
+The comment should address the points specified below.

 * Justification
   * TAG Community involvement